nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 #### Overview:
 This command is responsible for adding users' desired course mapping into the `myList.json` file.
-Additionally, each course mapping is checked against the current course mapping found in our data source file which contains university data, ensuring that the course mapping is accurate and is limited to Oceania universities.
+Additionally, each course mapping is checked against the current course mapping found in our data source file, which contains the university data, to ensure that the course mapping is accurate and is limited to universities in Oceania.
 This command hence helps the users to keep track of their course mapping process.

 #### How the feature is implemented:
 * The `AddCoursesCommand` class extends `Command` class where it overrides the `execute` method for